objcio/articles/2014-05-01-view-layer-synergy.md

 2. It can respond with `nil` to tell the layer to keep looking elsewhere.
 3. It can respond with the `NSNull` object to tell the layer that no action should run and that the search should be terminated.

-What makes this so interesting is that for a layer that is backing a view, the view is always the delegate:
+What makes this so interesting is that, for a layer that is backing a view, the view is always the delegate:

 > In iOS, if the layer is associated with a UIView object, this property _must_ be set to the view that owns the layer.

-What may have seen complicated a minute ago, is all of a sudden very simple: the view returns `NSNull` whenever the layer asks for an action, except when the property change happened inside of an animation block.
-But, don't just take my word for it.
+What may have seemed complicated a minute ago is all of a sudden very simple: the view returns `NSNull` whenever the layer asks for an action, except when the property change happened inside of an animation block.
+But don't just take my word for it.
 It's very easy to verify that this is the case.
-Simply ask the view to provide an action for a layer property that would normally animate, for example "position":
+Simply ask the view to provide an action for a layer property that would normally animate, for example, 'position':

     NSLog(@"outside animation block: %@",
           [myView actionForLayer:myView.layer forKey:@"position"]);